 Million Fibers per Liter (MFL) - Million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers.
 Action Level (AL) - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Treatment Technique (TT) - A treatment technique is a required process intended to reduce the level of a contaminant in drinking water.
 Maximum Residual Disinfection Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 Maximum Residual Disinfection Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Extra Note: MCLs are set at very stringent levels.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.
-TOTAL COLIFORM RULE (Samples Taken January 1, 2016 through March 31, 2016) Microbiological Contaminants in the Distribution System - For systems that collect less than 40 samples per month n ionth.
+REVISED TOTAL COLIFORM RULE (Samples taken January 1, 2017 through December 31, 2017):